kakkia/final_project/README.md

-# Talking Hands
+# Final Project

-This is the repository for my final project for the Data Science bootcamp at WBS Coding School.
+This is a repository collecting some of the notebooks I used to prepare for my Data Science final project at WBS Coding School.
-Details to follow.